codurance/site/src/_posts/2020-02-20-remote-pairing-a-true-story.md

 Now imagine the team is composed of skilled and experienced members, but they are in different locations, different time zones, or perhaps working remote, or even working alternate days from home.

-This is a perfectly valid team set up in our brand new highly connected worldIt defies the traditional ways of working, putting our engineering practices under a microscope, and makes us try to find the best ways to cope with the new context, while still using best practices.
+This is a perfectly valid team set up in our brand new highly connected world.
+It defies the traditional ways of working, putting our engineering practices under a microscope, and makes us try to find the best ways to cope with the new context, while still using best practices.

 ## Pair Programming

 Pair programming is considered a Core Practice among those 12 practices enumerated within the XP scope.
-It is basically a social activity and iswhere two developers work together in the same tool they use to produce their craft with the goal of creating enriched code that emerges from their interaction.
+It is basically a social activity and is where two developers work together in the same tool they use to produce their craft with the goal of creating enriched code that emerges from their interaction.

 Working in pairs relates deeply with other core practices such as [Code Ownership](https://ronjeffries.com/xprog/what-is-extreme-programming/#collective), [Code Standards](https://ronjeffries.com/xprog/what-is-extreme-programming/#coding), and even helps build the [Metaphor](https://ronjeffries.com/xprog/what-is-extreme-programming/#metaphor) of the system across the team.